chidang/ccavenue_payment/README.md

 All transactions initiated by the merchant on our test environment are not processed.
 Test environment is strictly for testing the request and response functions.

-For testing ccavenue you have to mail your merchant id and register site to ccavenue help team and they will activate your account for test environment. mail account : service@ccavenue.com
+For testing CCAvenue you have to mail your merchant id and register site to CCAvenue help team and they will activate your account for test environment. mail account : service@ccavenue.com

-You need provide thme the posting request URL for HDFC payment gateway.
+You need provide thme the posting request URL for HDFC (CCAvenue) payment gateway.
 Example:

 ```sh
 http://localhost:3000/ccavenue_bridge_pay